 Because you’re human, and human beings are imperfect creatures that make misjudgments constantly.
 We get caught up in our own heads, and literally don’t know our lives to be any better than the few things that aren’t going our way.
 And as our minds subconsciously dwell on these things, we try to distract ourselves to numb the tension we feel.
 But by doing so, we also distract ourselves from what matters most.

 We scrutinize and dramatize the petty annoyances in our lives until we’re blue in the face, and then we sit back and scratch our heads in bewilderment of how unfulfilling and empty life feels.

 But the older we grow, the more focused we tend to become, and the less pointless drama, distraction and busyness we engage in.
 Life humbles us gradually as we age.
 We begin to realize just how much nonsense we’ve wasted time on.
 And we begin to adjust our focus toward what’s truly important.

 Today, I challenge you to be an old soul—to adjust your focus sooner rather than later . . . to dodge the avoidable regret and stress on the horizon.

 There are many approaches, but let’s start by learning from other people’s stories . . .

 Stories of Subtle Regret, to Help You Live Well

-Over the past decade, via our blog, Getting Back to Happy course (and coaching), side projects, and live annual conferences, Angel and I have been blessed by the amazing stories that people around the world have shared with us.
+Over the past decade, via our blog, Getting Back to Happy Course, private coaching, side projects, and live annual conferences (2022 tickets are available now), Angel and I have been blessed by the amazing stories that people around the world have shared with us.
 And right now, with full permission from the original sources, I want to share powerful snippets from sixteen of these stories with you.
 These are super short but incredibly focused accounts of life, decision-making, and the subtle regrets that sneak up on us along the way.